 Operation of the proposed project would require periodic maintenance of access and spur roads and areas around transmission structures.
 This periodic maintenance may require trimming of protected trees to ensure safe operation of the transmission lines and to ensure access for routine and emergency maintenance.
 This maintenance work would be conducted consistent with CPUC General Order 95, Rule 35 and California Public Resources Code Sections 4292 and 4293.
 Additionally, incorporation of MM BIO-1 through MM BIO-4, designed to reduce impacts on native vegetation and special status species, including trees and special status natural communities, along with following the SDG&E Subregional NCCP/HCP, would reduce impacts on trees to a level that is less than significant.
-By incorporating the measures described above, the proposed project would not conflict with local policies or ordinances protecting biological resources, including tree preservation policies or ordinances.
+By incorporating the measures described above, the proposed project would not conflict with local policies or ordinances protecting biological resources, including tree preservation policies or ordinances, and thus impacts would be less than significant.

-Impact BR-6: Conflict with the provisions of an adopted Habitat Conservation Plan, Natural Community Conservation Plan, or other approved local, regional, or state habitat conservation plan.
+Conflict with the provisions of an adopted Habitat Conservation Plan, Natural Community Conservation Plan, or other approved local, regional, or state habitat conservation plan.
+LESS THAN SIGNIFICANT WITH MITIGATION

 All proposed project components would be constructed within the plan area of the SDG&E Subregional NCCP/HCP, as well as the Orange County Southern Subregion HCP (Figure 4.4-3).
 The SDG&E Subregional NCCP/HCP states that it is independent of other NCCPs or HCPs; therefore, it is neither dependent upon the implementation of other NCCPs or HCPs, nor is it superseded by other plans.
-However, the SDG&E Subregional NCCP/HCP also states that it takes the objectives of other HCPs and

-NCCPs in the area "into consideration," and the SDG&E Subregional NCCP/HCP implementation would include coordination with other HCPs and NCCPs (SDG&E 1995a).
+However, the SDG&E Subregional NCCP/HCP also states that it takes the objectives of other HCPs and NCCPs in the area "into consideration," and the SDG&E Subregional NCCP/HCP implementation would include coordination with other HCPs and NCCPs (SDG&E 1995a).
+The proposed project is considered a covered action under the SDG&E Subregional NCCP/HCP (Ponce pers. comm.
+2013).

 Under the SDG&E Subregional NCCP/HCP, certain areas containing habitat for Covered Species are considered preserve areas; specified mitigation activities and ratios are required for impacts on a preserve area.
 Preserve areas include existing reserve or conservation areas established by regional planning documents (e.g., HCPs); state, federal, and local preserve areas; and public or private areas set aside for the long-term protection of plants and wildlife (SDG&E 1995a,b).
-The proposed project would traverse through areas covered by the Orange County HCP that have been or are in the process of being designated as mitigation or preservation areas, including the Reserve at RMV, designated open space in the cities of San Clemente and San Juan Capistrano and the County of Orange, and San Onofre State Beach (see Section 4.4.1.7).
+The SDG&E Subregional NCCP/HCP requires areas not defined as a preserve by an existing planning document will be subject to review by a qualified biologist to determine whether they consist of moderate, high, and very high quality habitat.
+These areas will be treated like a preserve and will be subject to the same mitigation as preserve areas (SDG&E 1995a, Gower 2014).
+The proposed project would cross areas covered by the Orange County HCP that have been or are in the process of being designated as preservation areas, including the City of San Juan Capistrano open space; a Conservation Easement at Orange County's Prima Deshecha Landfill; City of San Clemente open space, including a yet-to-be recorded Conservation Easement in the Talega Development; and San Onofre State Beach (see Section 4.4.1.7).